andresmonc/polyempire/README.md

-# Civ-like Iso Square Starter
+# PolyEmpire

-This is a starter template for a Civilization-style 4X game built with Phaser 3, TypeScript, and Vite.
+This is a Civilization-style 4X game built with Phaser 3, TypeScript, and Vite.
 It features a diamond isometric grid on a square logical map and a clean separation between the core game engine and the Phaser rendering platform.

 ## Features